Backelite/BkTask/README.md

 The ouput type of one step have to be identical to the input of the next step.
 Otherwise, the task would fail to complete.

-To deeply customize a step, or if you need a reusable step, you can subclass `BkBasicStepOperation`.
-A step is an `NSOperation` subclass implementing the `BkTaskStep` protocol. `BkBasicStepOperation` is an abstract class implementing the boilerplate parts to provide a much simpler API to create a class.
+To deeply customize a step, or if you need a reusable step, you can subclass `BKTBasicStepOperation`.
+A step is an `NSOperation` subclass implementing the `BKTTaskStep` protocol. `BKTBasicStepOperation` is an abstract class implementing the boilerplate parts to provide a much simpler API to create a class.
 All you need to do is to override the following methods :

 ```Objective-C